VeritasOS/netbackup-api-code-samples/README.md

 #### Executing the snippets for different programming languages

 The `snippets` folder contains code samples to invoke NetBackup REST API using different programming languages.
+These are usually examples of single API usage.

 Pre-requisites: